Happy Wallets

 Reserve a 90-minute boat tour and celebrate a slice of Houston’s history on the M/V Sam Houston, Port Houston’s public tour boat whose maiden voyage launched in 1958.
 Sip a complimentary soda, water, or coffee as you sightsee around the biggest port in Texas, maybe even throw a wave at passing international cargo vessels down at the Houston Ship Channel.
 Learn about the history and daily operations of Port Houston as you relax in the ship’s lounge and admire the view.
 While you probably won’t see any dolphins or whales (we sure hope they’re not swimming around in that water, anyway), you might catch a glimpse of some snapping turtles or alligator gar, which we find equally impressive.

-Enjoy a 40-minute light show at The Skyspace by installation artist James Turrell at Rice University.
+Enjoy a 40-minute light show at the Skyspace by installation artist James Turrell at Rice University.

 Find inner peace at James Turrell’s “Twilight Epiphany” Skyspace

 Built in 2012 by world-famous installation artist James Turrell, the Skyspace at Rice University should be on every Houstonian’s bucket list.
-The massive pyramidal structure, located adjacent to the Shepherd School of Music, can accommodate 120 people between two levels and was designed to host musical performances.
+The massive pyramidal structure, which is located adjacent to the Shepherd School of Music, can accommodate 120 people between two levels and was designed to host musical performances.
 Twice a day, at dawn and dusk, the structure lights up in a mesmerizing sequence that changes colors to complement the shifting of natural light.
 The structure is open all day, but the 40-minute light shows are only available during sunrise and sunset six days a week.

 Take a stroll through Hermann Park’s Japanese Garden

 There are many beautiful areas of Hermann Park, but none come quite as close to perfection as the Japanese Garden.
 Designed by world-renowned landscape architect Ken Nakajima, it's a serene oasis full of wandering stone paths, ponds, waterfalls, and bridges—plus turtles and ducks for good measure.
-The lush gardens here feature many a crepe myrtle, as well as Japanese maples, dogwoods, cherry trees, and azaleas; whatever time of year you visit, you’re sure to see some beautiful, colorful foliage or flowers.
+The lush gardens here feature many a crepe myrtle, as well as Japanese maples, dogwoods, cherry trees, and azaleas.
+Whatever time of year you visit, you’re sure to see some beautiful, colorful foliage or flowers.
 The garden is open daily from 9am to 6pm and is always free.

 Have a picnic with some of the (dead) greats at Glenwood Cemetery.